When Do You Need Business Insurance?

 Identify your “third-party exposure”

-Many businesses create risk simply by interacting with clients, customers, or the public.
-When business activities could reasonably cause injury, property damage, or financial harm to others, insurance is commonly used to manage that exposure.
+Most businesses create risk by working with clients, customers or the public.
+If your work could cause injury, property damage or financial harm to others, general liability insurance is how you manage that exposure.

 • Yes → Insurance is usually warranted.